smabie/xs/doc/reference.rst

   xs> ", " sv ["hello" "world"]
   0: "hello, world"

-In the future, this function will do other scalar from vector operations as well.
+*Todo*: in the future, this function will do other scalar from vector operations as well.

 ``vs`` vector from scalar
 -------------------------